 Ever walk into a weight room and feel completely overwhelmed?
 Are you intimidated because you think everybody is in great shape and you are not?
 Many folks who are entertaining the idea of getting back into shape get turned off immediately by those feelings.

-Many people are also threatened by the number of foreign weight machines, treadmills, stationery bikes, recumbent bikes, stair steppers, elliptical gliders and free weights.
+Many people also are threatened by the number of foreign weight machines, treadmills, stationary bikes, recumbent bikes, stair steppers, elliptical gliders and free weights.
 How do you work these things?
 What are all these buttons?

-If you have asked yourself these questions.

-Here are some tips to make your fitness journey a little easier:
+If you have asked yourself these questions, here are some tips to make your fitness journey a little easier:

 Fitting fitness into your schedule is the hardest part of starting a plan.
-Most personal trainers range from $30 to $50.00 an hour.
-So find one that will exercise with you once a week and provide a plan of the week for you to do on your own - if you are counting your pennies.
+Most personal trainers range from $30 to $50 an hour.
+So find one that will exercise with you once a week and provide a plan of the week for you to do on your own -- if you are counting your pennies.

-4) Options for Those Who do not Want to go to a Fitness Center
+4. Options for those who do not want to go to a fitness center

-5) Get up and Walk
+5. Get up and walk

 Out of all the ways there is to exercise, I still feel that getting up and walking is the best.
 Pick it up a bit and jog or bike if you want something more intense.
 Walk inside the local mall if you battle weather in your area during the winter.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.